TheV123/EarthquakeHistoricalDataAnalysis/website/statement.md

 - Coordinates
 - Magnitude
 - Date & Time
-- Energy
+- Energy (converted from Magnitude)

 # Trends Within USGS
 ## Introduction to the USGS Dataset
 The United States Geological Survey (USGS) is a catalog on earthquakes.
-We filter the dataset based on magnitude > 3 and perform several other filters based on location.
+We filter the dataset based on magnitude > 3 and perform several other filters based on location to accurately cover Southern California.

 ### Data Collection:
 We observe trends within the following about USGS data:
 - Earthquakes Before/After large events
 - Time between large events
 - Earthquake Locations during large events
+- Energy shifts

 # References
-John Rundle (and others) for developing the ETAS model Geoffrey Fox for his energy conversion formula and guidance Other references
+John Rundle (and others) for developing the ETAS model Geoffrey Fox for his energy conversion formula and guidance